luke10x/luke10x.github.io/www/src/markdown-pages/2021-02-08-monorepo-vs-monolith-common-confusion.md

 ---
-slug: "/blog/my-first-post"
+slug: "/blog/monorepo-vs-monolith"
 date: "2021-02-08"
-title: "My first blog post"
+title: "Monorepo vs Monolith"
+draft: false
 ---

-# Monorepo and Monolith

 Two words that start with Mono, which is means One.

 What it means is that all your code goes to same repository.